iron-software/IronPdfNode.Examples/quickstart/README.md

-# IronPDF for Node.js - Comprehensive PDF Manipulation in Node.js Scripts
+# IronPDF for Node.js - Effortlessly Create, Edit, and Read PDFs

 ***Based on <https://ironpdf.com/docs/docs/>***

-IronPDF is a robust PDF management library that streamlines the task of programmatically generating and editing PDFs in Node.js environments.

-Developed by Iron Software, IronPDF is part of a suite of efficient, advanced document management tools that the company offers.
+IronPDF streamlines the creation and customization of PDF documents through Node.js, offering a robust PDF library courtesy of Iron Software, which develops a suite of advanced and high-performance document processing tools.

-IronPDF is also accessible for different programming environments, including [.NET (C# and VB.NET)](https://ironpdf.com/), [Java PDF Library](https://ironpdf.com/java/), and [Python PDF Library](https://ironpdf.com/python/).
+IronPDF can also be used in other environments, including [.NET (C# and VB.NET)](https://ironpdf.com), [Java PDF Library](https://ironpdf.com/java/), and [Python PDF Library](https://ironpdf.com/python/).

-## Core Functionalities of IronPDF for Node.js
+## IronPDF's Key Features for Node.js

-1. Create PDFs from HTML, CSS, JavaScript, images, and other content types
+1. Create PDFs from various sources like HTML, CSS, JavaScript, images, and other file types
-2. Enhance PDFs with headers, footers, attachments, watermarks, digital signatures, and bookmarks
+2. Enhance PDFs with headers, footers, attachments, digital signatures, watermarks, and bookmarks
-3. Protect PDF documents with encryption, digital signatures, metadata, and access restrictions
+3. Protect PDFs with passwords, digital signatures, metadata, and more for security
-4. Support for multithreading and asynchronous tasks to ensure superior performance in critical applications
+4. Support full multithreading and asynchronous tasks for top performance in crucial applications

-IronPDF offers over [50 sophisticated functionalities](https://ironpdf.com/features/) dedicated to the generation, styling, and modification of PDF files.
+IronPDF boasts over [50 advanced features](https://ironpdf.com/features/) for rich PDF creation and editing capabilities.

-## Setting Up IronPDF for Node.js
+## Getting Started with IronPDF for Node.js

-1. **Node.js Installation**: First, ensure that you have the latest version of Node.js, which can be installed from the [official Node.js website](https://nodejs.org/en).
+1. **Node.js Installation**: Ensure the latest Node.js is installed from the [official Node.js website](https://nodejs.org/en).
-2. **IronPDF Package Installation**: Use the following NPM command to install the IronPDF package:
+2. **IronPDF Package Installation**: Run the following command in your terminal to install IronPDF using NPM:

    ```shell
    npm i @ironsoftware/ironpdf
    ```

-3. **Install the `IronPDF Engine`**: Depending on your operating system, install the appropriate IronPDF binary:
+3. **IronPDF Engine Installation**: Install the engine specific to your OS as follows:

    *For Windows x64*: